Emirates partners with Mercedes, Jeremy Clarkson for new first class

 The size of the suites will reduce the number of first- class seats on Emirates’ 777s from eight to six.

-Some carriers have reduced the size of their first class, or dropped it altogether in favor of business class and a premium economy class product.
+Some carriers have reduced the size of their first class, or dropped it altogether in favour of business class and a premium economy class product.

 Reporting by Alexander Cornwell, editing by Larry King